TEACH YOUR DOG HOW TO USE HIS NOSE FOR GOOD SCENTS

 Nose work, which was invented in 2006 by three California dog trainers, isn't just a way for your dog to use his sniffer.
 It helps shy or fearful dogs learn confidence, strengthens the bond between dog and handler, and permits older dogs to remain active and interested in life.

-For people, it can be difficult to step back and resist directing the dog.
-The word "no" is off the table, as are any other corrections or obedience cues.
+For people, it can be difficult to step back and not try to direct the dog.
+The word "No" is off the table, as are any other corrections and obedience commands.
 Letting the dog work and believing him when he gives the alert signal is easier said than done, but you'll find that practice enriches communication between you and your dog.

 It's essential to reward the dog for finds.
 That's where treats -- or a favorite toy -- come in.
 Dogs start by finding an open box on the floor filled with treats.
 They get to eat the treats out of the box, plus they get more treats and praise when they find the container.
 Even if he needs a little help, the dog is always rewarded for finding a scent.

 Nose work is a game that you can do just for fun, but it also has a competitive element.
-After passing an Odor Recognition Test, proving that the dog has the ability to find and recognize a particular odor, dog/handler teams can compete for many different titles in the sport through the National Association of Canine Scent Work, the American Kennel Club and other organizations.
+After passing an Odor Recognition Test (ORT) proving that the dog has the ability to find and recognize a particular odor, dog/handler teams can compete for titles at different levels: NW1, NW2, NW3 and NW3 Elite.
+Find classes through the National Association of Canine Scent Work, which held its first national trial earlier this year.

 Diarrhea in cats has